 Should you wish to make a complaint relating to an equality and diversity matter your complaint should be addressed to Hannah Barjat via email (email@example.com) or via post to Athena Swan Support Officer, Dorothy Hodgkin Building, Keele University, Newcastle-under-Lyme, ST5 5BG, who will process the complaint.

 All complaints will be handled confidentially and sensitively in line with current General Data Protection Regulation (GDPR) legislation and treated seriously.
 The University will endeavour to deal with all complaints promptly.
 Complaints that are made frivolously, vexatiously or maliciously, will not be investigated by the University.

-- Informal complaints should be made to the University’s Business Gateway Manager, Stephen Roberts, either in person, via email (firstname.lastname@example.org) or via telephone 01782 733439.
+- Informal complaints should be made to Joe Caine, Head of Business Development via email (firstname.lastname@example.org) or via telephone 01782 733001.

-- The Business Gateway Manager will investigate the informal complaint and respond to the complainant within ten working days.
+- A informal complaint will be investigated and responded to within ten working days.

-- Informal complaints in relation to the Business Gateway Manager should be made to the University’s Head of Local Growth and Strategic Project Delivery, Paul Hodgkinson, either in person, via email (email@example.com) or via telephone 01782 733442.
+- Informal complaints in relation to the Head of Business Development should be made to the University’s Associate Director for Programme and Project Delivery, Paul Hodgkinson, either in person, via email (email@example.com) or via telephone 01782 733442.